Advertisement

 The next steps will involve translational research to bring the product to market, conducting commercial-scale field trials with local farm partners and concurrent assessment of vaccine safety and efficacy throughout the process, setting up the vaccine manufacturing process and securing regulatory approval.

-Efficacious vaccines remain the most critical tool for enabling a paradigm shift in aquaculture disease management from a reactive to a preventative approach and transforming farm production unit economics.
+Efficacious vaccines remain the most critical tool for enabling a paradigm shift in aquaculture disease management from a reactive to preventative approach and transforming farm production unit economics.
 The epitope-based vaccine technology is novel in fish health applications and can be adapted to counter emerging viruses in other fish species.